Want to know more about Gerald R. Ford International Airport? We've compiled a list of interesting facts for your information.

 The airport generates over $500 million annually in economic activity throughout its West Michigan 13-county service area.

-The airport is financially self-supporting and requires no funding
+The airport is financially self-supporting and receives no funding

 from property taxes, general funds, or special taxes.
 Airport operations and improvements generate local net airport revenue,